-I have seen some articles that mentions some great findings and research from eMarketing or pitches from Email marketing solutions tying up with some web analytics solutions.
-I was thinking, what can we do or even think from web analytics perspective before jumping on to implementing remarketing program.
+I have seen some articles that mention some great findings and research from eMarketing and pitches from Email marketing solutions integrating with web analytics solutions to improve conversions by remarketing with email.
+I was thinking, what can we do from web analytics perspective before jumping on to implementing remarketing with emails.

 In this writing, I would like to focus on remarketing with email.
 Keep in mind that in order to remarket via email, people have to have registered on your site or who have opted into your email program.

 The best starting point is to review the type of site you are running the remarketing program.
 Your site could be an e-commerce, content, lead generation, etc. The reason you should care is because you need to understand the triggers that will send the emails and at what stage of the marketing funnel.

 Second point, what interactions by these identifiable visitors would you consider as abandonment?
 Abandonment, in this case, could be anything that you consider people who didn’t execute the desired action, after subscribing or registering for communication.